re-data/re-data/README.md

 <br>
 *Get an in-depth view of your table, learn about any schema changes, volume fluctuations, nulls in columns, and other useful metrics.*

+## Smart alerts

+Redata compares metrics computed in the past to current metrics and alerts if anomalies are found.
+This means that situations like this:
+ * sudden drops or increases in the volume of new records added to your tables
+ * longer than expected break between data arrivals
+ * significantly different maximal/minimal/avg numbers in any of table columns
+ * and more

+Would be detected, and you will be alerted.
+Redata supports Slack (with others tools possible to integerate for you via Grafana) so you can also set up alerts to your favorite support channel.

 ## Batteries included

 No need to setup Airflow, Grafana or DB for storing metrics.
 Redata will setup all of those via Docker images, you need to deploy only one thing.